BjornHamels/rdmd/doc/README.md

-# rDMD
+# Documentation

-A Pinball DMD Project for the Raspberry Pi Pico
+At this moment, just only the [technical](tech) blog-style adventures.